 We will usually meet Mondays and Wednesdays 12:30 to 1:45 in Bloomberg 071.
 Our first session will be on August 28, and our final session will be December 9.

 We will skip a few Mondays and Wednesdays due to the law-school academic calendar, and one Monday when I will be at a conference.
 We will not meet on:

-There will be two make-up sessions required by the mismatch between the law school calendar and the Cornell Tech calendar.
+There will be two make-up sessions required by the mismatch between the law school calendar and the Cornell Tech calendar, and one to make up for my absence.
 We will meet:

 I will post reading assignments here as the course progreses.
 Assignments with dates in the past are what we actually did; assignments with specific section numbers in the future are my best guess as to when we will cover the material.
 Assignments without section numbers should be regarded as speculative fiction; I reserve the right to pivot before we reach them.